Use Case · For the CFO

 Related Outcomes

-Dramatically reduce dilution on your share pool by sourcing shares from the open market instead of issuing new ones.
+Designed to dramatically reduce dilution on your share pool by sourcing shares from the open market.

-See use case → 01.Cut SBC expense by up to 85% on the same grants.
-Less expense, more net income, better EPS.
+See use case → 01.Designed to decrease stock-based compensation by as much as 85% on the same grants.

-See use case → 03.Lower SBC lifts net income.
-Fewer shares shrinks the denominator.
-EPS improves from both ends.
+See use case → 03.Lower SBC can lift net income.
+Fewer shares shrink the denominator.
+Structured so EPS improves from both ends.

 See use case →We'll model the dilution your equity programs are creating and show you exactly what your buyback could accomplish if it wasn't running in place.